nhsconnect/ITK-DocumentReference/Generation/Chapter.3.FHIR Document Architecture/index.md

 All the profiles for the FHIR interface are based on the HL7 [FHIR DSTU2] 1.0.2 Messaging Implementation (Oct 2015) Messaging Implementation and support multiple interactions.

-Note 1: When using MESH, additional MESH acknowledgements and responses will be available.The MESH acknowledgements and responses not defined in this specification.
+Note 1: When using MESH, additional MESH acknowledgements and responses will be available.
+The MESH acknowledgements and responses not defined in this specification.

 Note 2: Further information regarding the ITK FHIR acknowledgements which may be used with these interactions is available in the ITK FHIR Bundle specification.